petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 Repeat a second time to ensure that no freezes occur when the mouse is being moved permanently.

 This test case summarizes a number of commits surrounding interrupt handling (a8178da, bdceabd), as well as blitter delays (a118850); by the first commits, a number of titles were negatively impacted at first but were fixed by later commits.

+### Git 1192d51: Direct3D fullscreen mode

+Create a configuration that uses fullscreen mode.
+Verify that an emulation session can be started both for DirectDraw, as well as for Direct3D graphics modes.